What is Nicolás Maduro's Net Worth?

 Early Life and Education

-Nicolás Maduro Moros was born on November 23, 1962 as the only boy of four children of Teresa and Nicolás.
-His father was an eminent trade union leader.
-Although Maduro claims to have been born in Caracas, Venezuela, his birthplace and nationality have been heavily disputed.
-Growing up, Maduro attended the Liceo José Ávalos in El Valle, where he was a member of the student union.
-However, he did not graduate.
+Nicolás Maduro Moros was born on November 23, 1962, the only boy among four children born to Teresa Moros and Nicolás Maduro García.
+His father was a prominent trade union leader.
+Although Maduro has claimed to have been born in Caracas, his birthplace and nationality have been the subject of longstanding dispute.
+He attended Liceo José Ávalos in the El Valle neighborhood of Caracas, where he was active in the student union, but he did not graduate.

 Career Beginnings